Skip to content

 Tiered Permissions

-In some instances, the bucket owner (i.e. ideally the PI for the Lab if this is a shared Lab space) will want to allow certain users to have permissions to alter the policies for new or departing Lab members.
+In some instances, the bucket owner (i.e. ideally the PI for the Lab if this is a shared Lab allocation) will want to allow certain users to have permissions to alter the policies for new or departing Lab members.
 This example will give standard read-write permissions to both our Lab members, but only policy altering permissions to jane@uab.edu.

 {